SirQuartz/Logger/README.md

 # Logger

 A message logging library written in C++ that provides flexible logging capabilities to C++ applications.
 It allows you to easily log messages of different severity levels, such as Error, Warning, Debug, Trace, and Info, and write them to disk.
+Currently only for Windows.

 [![Build](https://github.com/SirQuartz/Logger/actions/workflows/build.yml/badge.svg?branch=main)](https://github.com/SirQuartz/Logger/actions/workflows/build.yml)